 The School of Psychology and Neuroscience is committed to creating an inclusive culture and environment where individuals are able to thrive irrespective of their race or ethnicity.
 The School acknowledges that Black, Asian and minority ethnic (BAME) students and staff are under-represented in many academic settings and can face prejudice and discrimination.
 It is the School's goal to provide a supportive, equitable and welcoming environment for all.

-The University has a number of student societies that are relevant to BAME communities and has a Race, Ethnicity, Religion and Belief Equality Group that is working on future actions to improve our inclusivity and diversity.
+The University has a number of student societies that are relevant to BAME communities and has a BAME mentoring scheme for students.
+The University's Race, Ethnicity, Religion and Belief Equality Group is working on future actions to improve our inclusivity and diversity.

 - Racism in academia (Word)